AyeSea/google-homepage/README.md

 Repository for "Project: HTML/CSS" from The Odin Project.

 The objective is to build a copy of Google's homepage.
+Visit http://www.theodinproject.com/web-development-101/html-css?ref=lnav for more information on this project.